lpirl/autosuspend/howto.rst

 HTTP
 ....

+If - for instance - the proxy serves the data mounted from the suspending server, **do not mount them to /** or at least use a port other than 80 or 8080.

-**Do not use Port 80**.
-Every few minutes, some crawler pops by and asks for / at your domain or IP-Address (yes, this *also* happens if you don't have a domain).
+Every few minutes, some crawler pops by and asks for
+/ at your domain or IP-Address (yes, this also happens if you don't have a domain).
-Port 8080 is a standard port, too, but seems to be queried less often.
+Thus, make sure that hits on / of your site do not require access to the suspending server in order to avoid unnecessary wake-ups.

 SSHFS / SFTP
 ............